List of Ghostbusters characters: Oscar Barrett

 Peter says to Oscar in their first scene together, "You know, I...
 I should have been your father.
 I mean, I could have been..."

 Jack Hardemeyer

 Jack Hardemeyer (played by Kurt Fuller), is Mayor Lenny Clotch's assistant.
 Like Walter Peck, he is skeptical of the Ghostbusters' operations and tries to discredit them.
 After overstepping his authority and having the Ghostbusters committed to a psychiatric hospital under the pretense of protecting the mayor's political interests, Hardemeyer is then fired for his misconduct.
 However, on Liberty Island, Hardemeyer is by the mayor's side again during him giving a Key to the city to the Ghostbusters, indicating that he got his job back.
-In a deleted scene, it is revealed that he was originally supposed to be killed off by the mood slime, but it changed because it is too gruesome for a family comedy film.
+In a deleted scene, it is revealed that he was originally supposed to be killed off by the mood slime, but it changed because it is too gruesome at that time for a family comedy film.

 Janosz Poha

 Dr. Janosz Poha (played by Peter MacNicol) is Dana Barrett's boss at the fictional Manhattan Museum of Art.
 He is somewhat nerdy and harbours a hopeless love interest in her.
 Janosz is later enslaved by Vigo the Carpathian to bring Dana's baby Oscar to serve as a new vessel for Vigo's evil spirit.
 However, Vigo's plan for reanimation is stopped by the Ghostbusters, who also manage to free Janosz from Vigo's spell.